BrandonWilsonProjects/henry-hub-ng-forecasting/data/READMEDATA.md

 ```

 ---
-NOTE: THis pipeline is built into the .ipynb source file.
+*NOTE: This pipeline is built into the .ipynb source file.*

 ## Final Dataset Schema